BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - It's OK if multiple ingress controllers configure the same resource

   (it just means that the service will be accessible through multiple paths)

+- TCP/IP IP:PORT rules still apply: Only one can bind to 80 on host IP

 ---